opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

 Implement an option to disable required_version checking.

-Try to guess the equivalent OpenTofu version for a specified Terraform version.
+~~Try to guess the equivalent OpenTofu version for a specified Terraform version.~~ This goes against the Technical Steering Committee's strong recommendation against a version compatibility table.